adamnew123456/SmallWM/README.markdown

 =============

 The C++ version follows a similar configuration file format to the original C version, but with some extended options.
+It should be placed at `$HOME/.config/smallwm.conf`.

 For example:

     [smallwm]
     shell=your-preferred-terminal